What is Project Management Organizational Structure?

 II.
 DISADVANTAGES OF PROJECTIZED STRUCTURE:

-A few disadvantages of projectized project organizational structure are as follows:
+A few disadvantages of projectized project management structure are as follows:

 • Authority and power can make project managers arrogant.